FOSSEE/sdes-stscripts/Latex/Latex2/latex_intro_script.rst

 We can define LaTex as a document based markup language.
 This sentence is deceptively simple, as it reveals a lot about LaTex.
 We now break this sentence up as follows
-Mark-up — a system of annotating text, adding extra information to specify structure and presentation of text
+Mark-up: a system of annotating text, adding extra information to specify structure and presentation of text.
-Document based markup - you don’t have to worry about each element individually.
+Document based markup: you don’t have to worry about each element individually.

 This is essentially a fancy way of saying,LaTeX handles typesetting and lets you focus on content.